MarceloBean13/Projects/README.md

 The Revestir folder has a project that I did for my wife and her second hand shop.
 It consist basically on a simple Back-End Windows Forms Project to help organize in her job.
 It still needs some ajustments.

+C# Projects is a folder that contains all my recent C# projects.

 The last folder is 42 Projects, is where all the project I did and currently doing for the main course in 42 Lisboa.